accessibility-luxembourg/accessibilite.public.lu/content/de/mentions-legales.md

 Access to the site is via the Internet.
 Users declare that they are aware of the risks involved and accept them.
 They must protect themselves against the effects of computer piracy by adopting a suitable and secure computer configuration.

-The information and press service cannot be held responsible for any damage that the user may suffer directly or indirectly as a result of browsing this site and using its services or the websites to which it refers.
+The Information and Press Service cannot be held responsible for any damage that the user may suffer directly or indirectly as a result of browsing this site and using its services or the websites to which it refers.

 Use of the site is free of charge.